xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 A few syntactic constructs found in typical programming languages cannot be specified using grammars alone.
 Here, we consider two of these constructs, using simple abstract languages to illustrate the difficulties.

 **Example 4.25:** The language in this example abstracts the problem of checking that identifiers are declared before they are used in a program.
-The language consists of strings of the form $w c w​$, where the first $w​$ represents the declaration of an identifier $w​$, $c​$ represents an intervening program fragment, and the second $w​$ represents the use of the identifier.
+The language consists of strings of the form $w c w$, where the first $w$ represents the declaration of an identifier $w$, $c$ represents an intervening program fragment, and the second $w$ represents the use of the identifier.

-The abstract language is $L_1 = \{w c w  | w \text{  is in }(a|b) * \}​$. $L_1​$ consists of all words composed of a repeated string of $a​$’s and $b​$’s separated by $c​$, such as $aabcaab​$.
-While it is beyond the scope of this book to prove it, the non-context-freedom of $L_1​$ directly implies the non-context-freedom of programming languages like C and Java, which require declaration of identifiers before their use and which allow identifiers of arbitrary length.
+The abstract language is $L_1 = \{w c w  | w \text{  is in }(a|b) * \}$. $L_1$ consists of all words composed of a repeated string of $a$’s and $b$’s separated by $c$, such as $aabcaab$.
+While it is beyond the scope of this book to prove it, the non-context-freedom of $L_1$ directly implies the non-context-freedom of programming languages like C and Java, which require declaration of identifiers before their use and which allow identifiers of arbitrary length.

 For this reason, a grammar for C or Java does not distinguish among identifiers that are different character strings.
 Instead, all identifiers are represented by a token such as **id** in the grammar.
-In a compiler for such a language, the semantic-analysis phase checks that identifiers are declared before they are used. $\Box​$
+In a compiler for such a language, the semantic-analysis phase checks that identifiers are declared before they are used. $\Box$

 **Example 4.26:** The non-context-free language in this example abstracts the problem of checking that the number of formal parameters in the declaration of a function agrees with the number of actual parameters in a use of the function.
-The language consists of strings of the form $a^nb^mc^nd^m​$.
-(Recall $a^n​$ means a written n times.)
-Here $a^n​$ and $b^m​$ could represent the formal-parameter lists of two functions declared to have $n​$ and $m​$ arguments, respectively, while $c^n​$ and $d^m​$ represent the actual-parameter lists in calls to these two functions.
+The language consists of strings of the form $a^nb^mc^nd^m$.
+(Recall $a^n$ means a written n times.)
+Here $a^n$ and $b^m$ could represent the formal-parameter lists of two functions declared to have $n$ and $m$ arguments, respectively, while $c^n$ and $d^m$ represent the actual-parameter lists in calls to these two functions.

 The abstract language is $L_2 = \{ a^n b^m c^n d^m | n \ge 1 \text{ and } m \ge 1\}$.
-That is, $L_2$ consists of strings in the language generated by the regular expression `a*b*c*d*` ​ such that the number of $a$’s and $c$’s are equal and the number of $b$’s and $d​$’s are equal.
+That is, $L_2$ consists of strings in the language generated by the regular expression `a*b*c*d*` ​ such that the number of $a$’s and $c$’s are equal and the number of $b$’s and $d$’s are equal.
 This language is not context free.

 Again, the typical syntax of function declarations and uses does not concern itself with counting the number of parameters.
 For example, a function call in C-like language might be specified by
 $$